 It's really that simple.

-Yes, getting budget, figuring out internal politics, understanding their security requirements — these all take time.
+Yes, budget, internal politics, security — these all take time.

 But getting the technical win?
 It's as simple as winning the "build vs buy" decision and making sure they really know how to use your software.